DataHenOfficial/ae_easy-login/README.md

 home -> search_page -> restore
 ```

-Here are some user case examples that can be fixed by `ae_easy-login` gem:
+Here are some user case examples that can be fixed by `dh_easy-login` gem:

  * Websites that invalidate requests with fast expiring cookies created on first request.
  * Websites that generates tokens on every search (either on cookies or query_params) that are required to fetch a detail page.